 3. How many clients do you have?

-There is no doubt that technology is helping financial advisers to do their job more efficiently.
+There is no doubt that technology is helping financial advisers to do their jobs more efficiently.
 The right financial planning tools save a lot of time.
 Couple that with more online meetings taking place, and you can see where time savings can be made.
 That said, I believe that it is challenging to support a meaningful financial planning relationship with more than 100 – 150 clients.
-Considering the client meetings, preparation for these meetings and the ongoing financial planning relationship, it is easy to see how the time can be used up.
+Considering the client meetings, preparation for these meetings and the ongoing financial planning relationship, it is easy to see how a financial adviser's time can be used up.

 Further questions to ask: